-Seek help from your healthcare provider or lactation consultant if this continues to be a problem for you.
+Seek help from your healthcare provider, lactation consultant, attend a lactation support group, or call the lactation hotline if this continues to be a problem for you.
 If there is one area that is red and wedge-shaped and toward the nipple, it could be an infection.
 Call your healthcare provider if you suspect an infection.

 Discomfort in the perineal area

 If you had an episiotomy, the area of skin between the vagina and anus (called the perineum) might be very sore and sensitive.
 To relieve discomfort, try warm sitz baths.
 Sit in a tub filled with a few inches of water.
 (To prevent infection, do not add bubble bath or other products.)
 You can also buy a small basin that fits on the toilet.
 You may also use this treatment for discomfort associated with hemorrhoids.

 Keeping the perineum clean will increase comfort and prevent the risk of infection.
 After each time you use the bathroom and/or change your pads, fill the peri bottle (given to you in the hospital) with warm water.
 Squirt the water over the area between your vagina and rectum in a front-to-back motion.
 Pat the area dry with toilet tissue.
 Do not rub the area.
 Apply a clean pad often to maintain cleanliness.
 Continue to do the perineal care for 1 week after delivery.

 Within a few hours after birth, the upper portion of your uterus (fundus) is at about the level of your navel.
 It remains there for about a day then gradually descends each day.
 If you are breastfeeding, this may occur more rapidly.
 Without complications, your uterus will return to its approximate non-pregnant size (the size of a pear) in about six weeks.